hgarbeil/modis_alert_dev/README.md

 pixel.

 # contents and operation
 Numerous .h and .cpp files, with a Makefile which facilitates the building of the various programs.
+Only requirement is the hdf-4.2.13 library.